asmagill/hs._asm.axuielement/Reference_Core.md

    * `elementSearchObject:isRunning()`      - returns true if the search is still ongoing or false if it has completed or been cancelled
    * `elementSearchObject:matched()`        - returns an integer specifying the number of elements which have already been found that meet the specified criteria.
    * `elementSearchObject:visited()`        - returns an integer specifying the number of elements which have been examined during the search so far.
-   * `elementSearchObject:runtime()`        - returns an integer specifying the number of seconds since this search was started.
+   * `elementSearchObject:runTime()`        - returns an integer specifying the number of seconds since this search was started.
 Note that this is *not* an accurate measure of how much time has been spent *specifically* in the search because it will be greatly affected by how much other activity is occurring within Hammerspoon and on the users computer.
 Once the callback has been invoked, this will return the total time in seconds between when the search began and when it completed.

 Notes:
  * This method utilizes coroutines to keep Hammerspoon responsive, but may be slow to complete if `includeParents` is true, if you do not specify `maxDepth`, or if you start from an element that has a lot of children or has children with many elements (e.g. the application element for a web browser).
 This is dependent entirely upon how many active accessibility elements the target application defines and where you begin your search and cannot reliably be determined up front, so you may need to experiment to find the best balance for your specific requirements.

+* The search performed is a breadth-first search, so in general earlier elements in the results table will be "closer" in the Accessibility hierarchy to the starting point than later elements.

+* If `asTree` is false, the `results` table will be generated with metamethods allowing you to further filter the results by applying additional criteria.
+The following method is defined:
+  * `results:filter([criteria], [isPattern], [callback]) -> table`
+    * `criteria`  - an optional table or string which will be passed to [hs.axuielement:matchesCriteria](#matchesCriteria) to determine if the element should be included in the filtered result set.
+    * `isPattern` - an optional boolean, default false, specifying whether strings in the specified criteria should be treated as patterns (see [hs.axuielement:matchesCriteria](#matchesCriteria))
+    * `callback`  - an optional callback which should expect two arguments and return none.
+The arguments will be a message indicating how the filter terminated and the filtered results table.
+If this field is specified, the `filter` method will return a filterObject with the same metamethods as the `elementSearchObject` described above.

+  * By default, the filter method returns the filtered results table with the same metatable attached (fort further filtering).
+However, if your table is exceptionally large (for example if you used [hs.axuielement:allChildElements](#allChildElements) on an application like Safari), it may be better to use a callback here as well to keep Hammerspoon responsive.

 * [hs.axuielement:allChildElements](#allChildElements) is syntactic sugar for `hs.axuielement:elementSearch(callback, { [includeParents = withParents] })`
 * [hs.axuielement:buildTree](#buildTree) is syntactic sugar for `hs.axuielement:elementSearch(callback, { objectOnly = false, asTree = true, [maxDepth = depth], [includeParents = withParents] })`

-* The search performed is a breadth-first search, so in general earlier elements in the results table will be "closer" in the Accessibility hierarchy to the starting point than later elements.

 - - -